aedobbyn/multicolor/README.md

 ```

 *Note*: colors cannot be applied in the R GUI and certain other
 environments.
-RStudio or any terminal should work fine.
-If coloring
+RStudio or any terminal should work fine<sup>1</sup>.
-isn’t possible, you’ll get a warning on load and when `multi_color`
-evaluates.
-The `type` argument will auto-set to `"string"`.
-To check how
-these environments are determined, see `multicolor:::use_color`.
-If
-using `multicolor` in another package, you might consider inserting a
-replacement for the case when this evaluates to `FALSE`.

 ## Usage